cloudbees-core-cd-workshop/workshop-exercises/exercises/advanced-pipeline-cb-core.md

 >
 >If you are starting with this set of exercises or just need to catch up, you may get the the correct version of the  **nodejs-app/Jenkinsfile.template** Pipeline script for starting these exercises [from this branch](https://github.com/cloudbees-cd-acceleration-workshop/custom-marker-pipelines/blob/after-parallel/nodejs-app/Jenkinsfile.template).

-## Dyanmic Properties for Pipelines
+## Dynamic Properties for Pipelines

 The **Custom Marker** feature of CloudBees Core provides a lot of control and easy management of Pipelines for your dev teams' Pipelines.
 But it does not give individual teams much flexibility.
 In this exercise we are going to update the **nodejs-app/Jenkinsfile.template** Pipeline script to read in the `.nodejs-app` marker file from the  **helloworld-nodejs** repository as a properties file using the [`readProperties` step](https://jenkins.io/doc/pipeline/steps/pipeline-utility-steps/#readproperties-read-properties-from-files-in-the-workspace-or-text) of [Pipeline Utilities plugin](https://jenkins.io/doc/pipeline/steps/pipeline-utility-steps/).
 This will allow individual dev teams to override certain properties of the **nodejs-app/Jenkinsfile.template**.